Picea engelmannii

-Picea engelmannii, with the common names Engelmann spruce, white spruce, mountain spruce, and silver spruce, is a species of spruce native to western North America.
+Picea engelmannii, with the common names Engelmann spruce, mountain spruce, and silver spruce, is a species of spruce native to western North America.
 It is highly prized for producing distinctive tone wood for acoustic guitars and other instruments, it is mostly a high-elevation mountain tree but also appears in watered canyons.

 Description

 Picea engelmannii is a medium-sized to large evergreen tree growing to 25-40 m tall, exceptionally to 65 m tall, and with a trunk diameter of up to 1.5 m.
 The reddish bark is thin and scaly, flaking off in small circular plates 5–10 cm across.
 The crown is narrow conic in young trees, becoming cylindric in older trees.
 The shoots are buff-brown to orange-brown, usually densely pubescent, and with prominent pulvini.
 The leaves are needle-like, 15–30 mm long, flexible, rhombic in cross-section, glaucous blue-green above with several thin lines of stomata, and blue-white below with two broad bands of stomata.
 The needles have a pungent odour when crushed.

 Purple cones of about 1 cm appear in spring, releasing yellow pollen when windy.
 The cones are pendulous, slender cylindrical, 2.5–8 cm long and 1.5 cm broad when closed, opening to 3 cm broad.
 They have thin, flexible scales 1.5–2 cm long, with a wavy margin.
 They are reddish to dark purple, maturing to light brown 4–7 months after pollination.
 The seeds are black, 2–3 mm long, with a slender, 5–8 mm long light brown wing.

 The tree grows in a krummholz form along the fringe of alpine tundras.